Women's Wellness Program

 How can I make an appointment or talk to someone?

-You can connect with members of our Women’s Wellness Program team in person or by phone.
-You can book most of our services yourself, including abortion services and IUD insertion.
-Call the program to arrange an appointment or phone consultation.
+You can connect with members of the Women’s Wellness Program team by calling 1-844-365-8258 to arrange an appointment or for a telephone consultation.
+You can book all services yourself, including abortion services and IUD insertion.

 Please note, if you call and there is no answer; leave your name and a number so that we can call you back.
 When we return your call, your telephone caller ID will indicate a ‘Private Number’.